ballerina-platform/ballerina-dev-website/swan-lake/learn/documenting-ballerina-code.md

 Developers can write the documentation inline with the Ballerina source code using the lightweight [markdown](https://daringfireball.net/projects/markdown/syntax) markup language.
 They can document special constructs such as parameters, return values, fields, etc. within the code using documentation attributes.
 Once the code is documented, developers can generate a basic HTML version of their Ballerina modules using the `ballerina doc` command.
 Developers are encouraged to have their custom themes and styles, to have a standard presentation of their Ballerina documentation.

-Ballerina documentation design and usage is aligned with package and module semantics of Ballerina.
+Ballerina documentation design and usage is aligned with the package and module semantics of Ballerina.
 You can generate documentation for modules using the `ballerina doc` command.

 * Ballerina programmers can place the documentation inline with the source code using the documentation syntax.
 * Ballerina type definitions, global variables, annotations, listeners, etc. can be documented using the documentation syntax.